Putin orders Ukraine border tightening as drones hit Russia | Law-Order

 Ukrainian officials said that Russian forces have deployed additional troops and equipment, including modern T-90 tanks, in those areas.

-Meanwhile, satellite photos analyzed by The Associated Press appear to show a Beriev A-50 early warning aircraft was parked at a Belarus air base just before a claimed attack by partisans there.
+Meanwhile, satellite photos analyzed by The Associated Press appeared to show a Beriev A-50 early warning aircraft was parked at a Belarus air base just before a claimed attack by partisans there.

-Images from Planet Labs PBC shows the A-50, a late Soviet era aircraft known for its distinctive rotodome above its fuselage, parked at the northern apron of the Machulishchy Air Base near Minsk, Belarus' capital, on February 19.
+Images from Planet Labs PBC shows the A-50, a late Soviet-era aircraft known for its distinctive rotodome above its fuselage, parked on the apron of the Machulishchy Air Base near Minsk, Belarus' capital, on February 19.

-A lower-resolution image taken on February 23 shows a similarly-shaped aircraft still parked there, though heavy cloud cover has blocked any images since.
+A lower-resolution image taken on February 23 showed a similarly shaped aircraft still parked there, though heavy cloud cover has blocked any images since.

 Belarusian opposition organization BYPOL claimed that guerrillas damaged the A-50 in an attack Sunday.